pimcore/pimcore/docs/Development_Documentation/02_MVC/02_Template/02_View_Helpers.md

 ```

 ### `$this->template()`
-This method is designed to include an other templates directly, without calling an action.
+This method is designed to include a different template directly, without calling an action.
 Basically it's just using PHP's `include()` in the background, but you don't have to care about path issues.

 `$this->template(string $path, [array $params = []], [bool $resetPassedParams = false], [bool $capture = false])`